XinFinOrg/Docs-XF/docs/get-started/XDC.md

 ﻿**Technicalities and Specifications of XinFin Delegated Proof of Stake**

 Delegated Proof of Stake (DPOS) is the fastest, most efficient, decentralized, and flexible consensus model available.
-DPOS leverages the power of stakeholder approval voting to resolve consensus issues in a fair and democratic way.
+DPOS leverages the power of stakeholder to resolve consensus issues in a fair and democratic way.
 The Self KYC feature added in XinFin DPoS is more enterprise and regulator friendly.

 **Definitions**

 DPoS: Delegated Proof of Stake: a mechanism for the selection of network Validators by coin holders delegating their votes Validator: (usually denoted L) a node on the network responsible for producing and validating blocks.
 Nominator: a coin holder who stakes and delegates their coins to one or more Validators.
 Epoch: (usually denoted 𝑁) corresponds to 𝐿∈ℕ blocks: it is a cycle of a few blocks in which Validators create blocks in turn.

-# **Voting**

-Any network participant will be able to vote for eligible Validators.

-1.Staking

-Users can stake their coins by sending them to the deposit function on the staking contract.

->The staked amount must be larger than an amount MIN_STAKE
->The user will have to wait for 2 epochs (epoch N+2) before being able to vote for a delegate.

-2.Delegating

->After 2 epochs, a Nominator can vote for a Validator with the staked coins.

->The vote will be effective in the epoch N+2, N being the current epoch.

->A new vote can be cast every 2 epochs.

->In this version, the entire stake must be voted to a single Validator.
-If a user wants to delegate to multiple Validators they can split their stake amongst several accounts which can then individually register as Nominators.

-3.Withdrawal

-Nominators should be able to withdraw their stake.

->First, they must call delegate to remove their vote.
->After a specified number of epochs WITHDRAWAL_PERIOD the funds are unlocked and withdraw function on the smart contract can be called with a withdrawal address.

 # **Validators Registration**